espocrm/documentation/docs/administration/formula.md

 ## Attributes

-[Attributes](terms-and-naming.md#attribute) represent field values of the target entity.
+[Attributes](terms-and-naming.md#attribute) represent field values of a target entity.
 You can insert available attributes by clicking on the plus button.

 It's possible to access attributes of related entities with the following format `linkName.attributeName`.